Oil extends declines on China growth woes, firmer dollar

-TOKYO : Oil prices weakened on Wednesday, extending falls to a third straight day, as the dollar strengthened on a U.S. housing market recovery while fears persisted that monetary stimulus may not be enough to revive growth in China.
+TOKYO: Oil prices weakened on Wednesday (Jun 21), extending falls to a third straight day, as the dollar strengthened on a US housing market recovery while fears persisted that monetary stimulus may not be enough to revive growth in China.

 A firmer dollar weighs on oil demand as it makes the commodity more expensive for buyers holding other currencies.